Aalto5G/RealmGateway/DOCUMENTATION.md

 To minimize the amount of tracked connections (conntrack), we will stop the tracking of packets in specific network interfaces.

-Because the network architecture uses Linux bridges for packet filtering, we need to create different connection tracks when the packet flows through different interfaces.
+Because the network architecture uses Linux bridges for packet filtering, we need to create different connection tracks when the packet flows through different interfaces and Linux bridges.
+Therefore, we aggregate all Layer-3 routing interfaces in the same connection tracking zone (like a normal router would act) and create new tracking zones for each one of the other filtering scopes.
+These scopes include WAN, LAN and TUN.

-Within a CES we make use of 2 different connection tracking zones "CT zone".
+Within a CES we make use of 4 different connection tracking zones "CT zone".:
-- Zone 1: The packet enters via the Layer-3 routed interface l3-xxxx.
+* Zone 1: The packet enters any Layer-3 routed interface l3-xxxx i.e. l3-wan, l3-lan, l3-tun.
-- Zone 2: The packet enters via the Layer-2 "physical" interface qve-phy-xxxx.
+* Zone 2: The packet enters the Linux filtering bridge qbf-wan for WAN qve-phy-wan or qve-l3-wan.
+* Zone 3: The packet enters the Linux filtering bridge qbf-lan for LAN qve-phy-lan or qve-l3-lan.
+* Zone 4: The packet enters the Linux filtering bridge qbf-tun for TUN qve-phy-tun or qve-l3-tun.

 ### Iptables chains